JoeStrout/InversionInstitute/ROADMAP.md

 ### Simulator

-### Title Screen
+### Title & Options
-- add an Options panel that lets you change your name and pronouns, and maybe audio settings
+- make a 48-point (or larger?) font for use as the Game Options title

 ### General
 - prepare additional fonts (small, italic, etc.) as needed
+- improve or replace Georgia-24 font
 - further improve the minimicro-pro fonts (shorten width of `'`, etc.)
 - add sound effects and background music